Hope and Change: Chronic Unemployment in the U.S.

 Tired of always being refused, Bonita decided to completely change the situation.
 A woman applied to high school to get her GED.

 Millions of able-bodied Americans, as well as Bonita, tend to disappear from the job market being in ignorance about their future job.
-Despite a working stability, many economists still are hedged about the state of the economy.
+Despite working stability, many economists still are hedged about the state of the economy.

 What Do Economists Consider?

-Those who stayed at high school for too long or started a family too early caused falling labour force participation.
+Those who stayed at high school for too long or started a family too early caused falling labor force participation.
 Still, there are more reasons.
 Adults in their 40 or 50 being laid off don’t really hurry to get back to the work.
 The reason is unknown.

 However, being unemployed for too long can make job skills no longer in demand.
-Exactly this outcome most economists foresee mostly for middle-class.
+Exactly this outcome most economists foresee mostly for the middle-class.
 Sometimes they develop problems that may keep them out of the work (alcohol or health issues, for instance).

 Social Factors: Help or Disservice?

-Some people consider such social supports as disability insurance to be harmful to a society.
+Some people consider such social supports as disability insurance to be harmful to society.
 The reason is that they encourage people to stay jobless.
 Stanford economist Mark Duggan found out that dissatisfied adults aged 25-64 hold job seekers from participating in a job market.
-Nevertheless, Economic Policy Institute disagrees with aforesaid assumption.
-It supposes a population growth and baby booms to be a decline reason.
+Nevertheless, Economic Policy Institute disagrees with the aforesaid assumption.
+It supposes population growth and baby booms to be a decline reason.

 In a case Congress does not replenish the program’s trust fund; disability insurance benefits will be cut.
 Even though, this money supports about 11 million people.
-However, it may work as a good stimulation for jobless to find a work.
+However, it may work as a good stimulation for jobless to find work.
 Those who are in need should put together and work hard.

 The Other Side of Job Seeking Process

-Sometimes a job seeking process may be tough.
-Older job seekers usually face with online application process problems.
+Sometimes a job-seeking process may be tough.
+Older job seekers usually face online application process problems.
 Still, lots of companies prefer this type of application.
 Guesman, by the way, suffered from this issue too.
 She used to ask about an interview meeting and came herself to persuade potential employers to hire her.
 But now she doesn’t consider this idea to be good.
 ‘My review was nice, however, I don’t think they even look through it,’ she said.

 Yet, highly skilled professionals outlast some problems too.
 Jackie Newman, for instance, a biology professor at the University of Pittsburgh has been worked for 12 years there before she was laid off last August.